kimagure-ningen/unity-lostinvoid/README.md

 <br>
 Started on March of 2022.
 <br>
-Project discontinued in September of 2022.
+Project completed in September of 2022.
 <br>
 ## Project Images
 Starting Screen             |  In-Game Screen 1             |  In-Game Screen 2